The Majesty of God

 Esau did not truly repent of his sin.
 He could always justify it to himself by blaming Jacob for taking advantage of his weakness.
 He only felt sorry for the consequences of his actions.
-In the end, his conclusion was, "When a man is hungry, he has got to eat."
+In the end, his conclusion was, "When a man is hungry, he has to eat."

 God had this drama recorded because He wanted us to see that Man is not to live by bread alone, but by every word that proceeds from the mouth of God.
 In fact, we are to esteem His will far above the necessities of life.
-Later when the Messiah showed up, satan set this same snare before Yehoshua by challenging Him to change some stones to bread after He had fasted for forty days and was weak with hunger.
-In His reply, Yehoshua made it clear that we should never do what the flesh or the devil wants us to do, no matter how desperately needy we are.
+Later when the Messiah showed up, satan set this same snare before Yeshua by challenging Him to change some stones to bread after He had fasted for forty days and was weak with hunger.
+In His reply, Yeshua made it clear that we should never do what the flesh or the devil wants us to do, no matter how desperately needy we are.

 Esau received a blessing anyway because he was Isaac's son, but he was still enraged over what Jacob did to him.
 He planned to kill Jacob when their father died, which he figured would be soon because Isaac was so old.
 Isaac had been sixty when the twins were born and now he was 100.